freight-trust/linguist-edi/README.md

 > Enabling Linguist Support for `*.edi`

 ## Abstract
-EDI is a data format used by the supply chain and healthcare indusitires.
+EDI is a data format used by the supply chain and healthcare industries.
 Support for such files is not available on GitHub

 EDI consists of text data, and the text is restricted to using specific ASCII characters.
 A basic character set is defined for all exchanges, and this set may be extended with additional characters by mutual agreement of the trading partners.
-The

 [More information available through here](https://ft-docs.netlify.app/concepts/message-design/)